South Dakota Landlord-Tenant Law 2026: 14-Day Deposits, Entry Notice & Eviction Rules

 South Dakota landlord-tenant law establishes several fundamental principles:

-- Both parties must honor the terms of the lease agreement
+• Both parties must honor the lease, but the lease cannot waive statutory rights

 For a deeper look at South Dakota's disclosure rules, see our landlord disclosure requirements guide.